2023

 50

-Look forward to four countries and three capitals: The bike tour from Passau to Budapest always takes you along the second longest European river – the Danube.
+Look forward to four countries and three capitals: The bike tour from Passau to Budapest always takes you along the second longest European river - the Danube.
 You cycle through Germany, Austria, Slovakia and Hungary.
 Enjoy the dreamlike landscapes of the Schlögener Schlinge, the Wachau, the Danube floodplains and the Danube Bend.
-Along the way, you will repeatedly come across exciting and impressive cultural and historical sights.
-Discover the remains of Roman forts, Baroque monasteries and churches, medieval castles and magnificent palaces of the Hungarian kings and the emperors of the Habsburg Danube monarchy.
-These include the Benedictine Abbey in Melk, the Roman city of Carnuntum, the royal castle of Visegrád and the basilica of Esztergom.
-The absolute highlights of your cycle tour are the Danube metropolises of Vienna, Bratislava and Budapest, which are among the most beautiful capitals in Europe!
+Along the way you will always come across exciting and impressive cultural and historical sights.
+Discover the remains of Roman forts, Baroque monasteries and churches, medieval castles and magnificent palaces of the Hungarian kings and the emperors of the Danube monarchy from the House of Habsburg.
+Among them the Benedictine monastery in Melk, the Roman city of Carnuntum, the royal castle of Visegrád and the basilica of Esztergom.
+The absolute highlights of your bike tour are the Danube metropolises of Vienna, Bratislava and Budapest, which are among the most beautiful capitals in Europe!

 Itinerary